asdawn/QGIS-encoding/README.md

 ### Processing

-+ Max thread: number of background threads to use, now it only support 1 thread (safe mode)
++ Max thread: number of background threads to use.
+If it go wrong frequently, please try safe mode (use 1 thread).

 + overwrite existing files without notification: if checked, existing files will be overwritten.
 If not checked, existing files will not be overwritten and a warning message will be pushed to the message bar.